California Penal Code Section 242 outlines the crime of battery as “any intentional and unlawful use of force or violence upon the person of another.”

 Get Help Defending Criminal Battery Charges from an Experienced Lawyer

 Hire the most dedicated Glendale criminal defense lawyer to the legal services you require!
 Our attorneys at KAASS LAW are highly dedicated to help our clients in every way possible.
-You can rely on our experienced lawyers in Glendale, Los Angeles, California, to carefully analyze the facts of your case to prove the facts necessary.
+You can rely on us to carefully analyze the facts of your case to prove the facts necessary.
 We back all of our clients and we invite you to give us a toll free call at (310) 943-1171 to speak to our experienced Glendale criminal battery attorney today.
 Get in touch with us at KAASS LAW, 815 E Colorado St #220, Glendale, CA 91205, (310) 943-1171 at any time!

 KAASS LAW is authorized to practice law in California.
 The above content is intended for California residents only.
 This content provides only general information which may or may not reflect current legal developments.
 KAASS LAW expressly disclaims all liability in respect to actions taken or not taken based on any of the contents of this website.
 The above content DOES NOT create an attorney-client relationship.
 KAASS LAW does not represent you unless you have expressly retained KAASS LAW in person at the KAASS LAW office.